Answer to the question most often asked of me when eating or sharing recipes.

 The prospect of eating again had me craving many foods.
 As you can imagine, Kung Pao Chicken wasn't one of them.
 In fact, I developed hyper-concern over the freshness of any meat.

 By now, my wife had become a full-fledged vegetarian.
 As a courtesy, she would prepare meat for me.
 However, each meal began with the obligatory interrogation about the marinade ingredients, meat expiration dates, and length of time food sat out before being served.
 After my ritualistic sniffing, there was little to enjoy.
-She would simply say, "If you don't feel like eating it, throw it out."
+She would simply say, "If you don't want it, throw it out."
 For weeks, I did just that, discarding whole pots of stewed chicken and broiled flank steaks.
-My one-time favorite porterhouse steak, when marinated in wine or vinegar, was even trashed straight from the refrigerator because of the acrid smell of a vinegar marinade.
+My one-time favorite porterhouse steak was even trashed straight from the refrigerator because of the acrid smell of a vinegar marinade.